Abarim Publications' online Biblical Greek Dictionary

 The Hebrew verb meaning to be blind, namely עור ('awar), is spelled the same as the noun עור ('or), meaning skin.
 This may literally refer to cataracts, but it also explains why curing one's blindness equals "opening" one's eyes (John 9:17).
 It suggests an association between being blind and being asleep, and thus with being dead (John 11:37), also since death is obviously the most thorough state of social isolation.
 Or as Jesus says it right before he sets out to raise Lazarus: "If anyone walks in the night, he stumbles, because the light is not in him" (John 11:10; also see 1 John 2:11).

 Physical blindness equals a mechanical insensitivity to light and thus heat and is thus on a par with being callous or cold of heart (Matthew 13:15, 24:12, Ephesians 4:19).
 Blindness is therefore remedied by the throwing off of whatever surfeit is obstructing one's vision: hence Bartimaeus threw off his cloak (Mark 10:50), scales fell off Saul's blinded eyes (Acts 9:18), and the resurrection of Lazarus commenced with the removal of a huge stone (John 9:39).
-A desire to remedy innate blindness, or at least the social manifestation of innate blindness, may even have been the core concern expressed in the rite of circumcision: see Deuteronomy 30:6 and Romans 2:29.
+A desire to remedy innate blindness, or at least the social manifestation of innate blindness, may even have been the core concern expressed in the rite of circumcision: see Deuteronomy 30:6 and Romans 2:29 (and our article on the verb περιτεμνω, peritemno, to circumcise).
 And it ties into the many injunctions to "throw off" whatever keeps a person in a state of bondage or slavery: yokes and chains and such (Psalm 2:3, Isaiah 10:27).
 Note that Bartimaeus cannot have been the only blind person in Jericho, but he was the only one who cried out that he wanted to see.
 The others were quite comfortable not seeing.

 Our adjective τυφλος (tuphlos) relates to "deep" in the above mentioned Greek sense of the word.
 It's the condition that occurs when someone sits at the bottom of a deep pit and only sees a small circle of light directly above him.
 The opposite, namely to have great panoramic clarity of vision, occurs when one stands high on a mountain and one can inspect whatever is above, below and on the same height.
 Hence blindness also relates to a particular kind of social isolation.
 Blindness implies being primitive, unsophisticated, bellowing one's spontaneous opinions without realizing that others may have carefully examined the matter at hand, and honed their findings through sustained dialogue with peers into a broadly shared position.